Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Estimation via Nuisance Parameters Estimation

+A natural plug-in estimator thus consists in estimating $\hat q_1,\hat q_0$ estimators of the nuisance parameters $q_1$ and $q_0$, learned on an independent dataset or split.
+Let thus:

-Moving beyond simple unbiasedness, provided that the estimation errors tend to zero (in mean over the population), we prove in the next Theorem that we have consistency of $\hat\tau_\mathrm{reg}$, and even asymptotic normality if the estimation error is sufficiently small.
+be the \textit{distributional regression estimator}.
+Provided that the estimation errors tend to zero (in mean over the population), we prove in the next Theorem that $\hat\tau_\mathrm{reg}$ is consistent, and even asymptotic normal if nuisance parameters are sufficiently well estimated.

 \begin{theorem}[Consistency and asymptotic normality] Assume that \Cref{hyp:sutva,hyp:unconfoundedness,hyp:positivity} hold.
 We have the followings. \begin{enumerate} \item Assume that for $t\in\set{0,1}$, we have: